 In order to experience all Halloween Horror Nights has to offer you’ll need to purchase a separate event ticket for a night of your choosing.
 If you’re visiting the theme parks during the day, make note of when Universal Studios Florida will be closing for the event.
 If you have a Stay and Scream ticket, you’ll receive a wristband and wait in a designated area until the event begins (this is the best way to get a head start as you’ll already be in the theme park).
+You can also snag a Frequent Fear pass to attend multiple times.
 The event is known to sell out on certain nights, so make sure to grab your tickets early!

 Upgrade Your Scares

 I’m a die-hard horror fan so every year I splurge to get the most out of my nights at HHN.
-You can choose from a number of event extras to “upgrade” your experience from getting front-of-the-line access with a R.I.P.
-Tour to an Unmasking the Horror Tour where you can see a select number of haunted houses during the daytime to learn how they’re created.
+You can choose from a number of event extras to “upgrade” your experience like getting front-of-the-line access with a R.I.P.
+Tour, Scareactor Dining, and an Unmasking the Horror Tour where you can see a select number of haunted houses during the daytime to learn how they’re created.

 Stay in the Middle of the Horror

 Halloween Horror Nights ends late with closing times that vary depending on the night.
 You’re most likely going to stay until close to get the most scares in, so how great would it be to not have to drive home after?
 Recruit your friends and split a hotel room at one of Universal Orlando’s hotels.
-Plus, you get an exclusive resort entrance into the event to get to the screams faster and there have even been known to be additional perks that pop up.
+Plus, there are specialty-themed HHN beverages at all hotels, you get an exclusive resort entrance into the event to get to the screams faster, and there have even been known to be additional perks that pop up.
 I’m talking about themed interactive experiences at Universal’s Cabana Bay Beach Resort, which get your adrenaline pumping before you’re even at the event.
-These experiences are inspired directly by the ICONic characters and themes of HHN, featuring a twisted interactive walkthrough with photo opportunities and the Swizzle Lounge being transformed into a HHN-themed bar with specialty drinks.

 Experience the Event Like a Pro

 Whether you’re coming to do one haunted house that caught your eye, or if this is the year you decided to face your biggest fears, it can be scary to come to Halloween Horror Nights for the first time.
-I mean, it isn’t called the world’s premier Halloween event for no reason.
 Have no fear, there are plenty of tips and tricks from HHN veterans to put your mind at ease.
 Coming with your friends and making a game plan are just a couple tips to get you started.